 The N/uu language

 N/uu is the most endangered, still spoken language of Southern Africa.
-N/uu was thought to be extinct among expert linguists, but in the late 1990s, about 20 elderly speakers revealed their competence in this language.
-As of May 2020, only two elderly people from the ǂKhomani community still speak N/uu.
+N/uu was thought to be extinct among expert linguists, but in the late 1990s, about 20 elderly speakers from the ǂKhomani community revealed their competence in this language.
+As of December 2021, only one N/uu speaker remains: Katrina Esau.

 For a general overview on the past and present of the N/uu language and its speakers, click here.